mh-cbon/httper/README.md

 }

 // TestCookier invoke *JSONController.TestCookier using the request body as a json payload.
-// Decodes reqBody as json to invoke *Controller.TestCookier.
+// TestCookier Decodes reqBody as json to invoke *Controller.TestCookier.
 // Other parameters are passed straight
 // TestCookier ...
 func (t *HTTPController) TestCookier(w http.ResponseWriter, r *http.Request) {